kazibweyassin/alx-system_engineering-devops/0x01-shell_permissions/README.md

-sets Other users: all the permissions
+a script that sets the mode of the file